Sand shark: Conservation

 A recent report from the PEW Charitable Trusts suggests a new management approach used for large mammals that have suffered population declines could hold promise for sharks.
 Because of the life-history characteristics of sharks, conventional fisheries management approaches, such as reaching maximum sustainable yield, may not be sufficient to rebuild depleted shark populations.
 Some of the more stringent approaches used to reverse declines in large mammals may be appropriate for sharks, including prohibitions on the retention of the most vulnerable species and regulation of international trade.

 Species

-The family contains three extant species, in two genera, as well as many extinct species in several genera.
-Recent mitochondrial DNA analysis of extant members has found the two extant members do not actually form a monophyletic clade.
-This family is therefore polyphyletic and in need of revision.